Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: End-to-End system architecture

-There are two main approaches for End-to-End driving: either the driving model is explored and improved via Reinforcement Learning (RL) \cite{zhang2021endc94,toromanoff2020endc66}, or it is trained in a supervised manner using Imitation Learning (IL) \cite{renz2022plantc121c,hanselmann2022king2orc99} to resemble human driving behavior.
+There are two main approaches for End-to-End driving: either the driving model is explored and improved via Reinforcement Learning (RL) \cite{zhang2021endc94,toromanoff2020endc66,li2022efficient4,peng2022safe,li2022human,zhao2022cadre}, or it is trained in a supervised manner using Imitation Learning (IL) \cite{renz2022plantc121c,hanselmann2022king2orc99,jia2023think,wu2023policy,xiao2023scaling,zhang2023coaching,chitta2022transfuserc116} to resemble human driving behavior.
 The supervised learning paradigm aims to learn the driving style from expert demonstrations, which serve as training examples for the model.
-For example, Argall et al. \cite{argall2009surveyc52} trained an End-to-End convolutional neural network for obstacle avoidance using input from a stereo camera, and the training was based on imitation learning through demonstrations.
 However, expanding an autonomous driving system based on IL \cite{codevilla2019exploringc61} is challenging since it is impossible to cover every instance during the learning phase.
-On the other hand, RL works by maximizing cumulative rewards \cite{8793742} over time through interaction with the environment, and the network makes driving decisions to obtain rewards or penalties based on its actions.
+On the other hand, RL works by maximizing cumulative rewards \cite{8793742,li2022efficient4} over time through interaction with the environment, and the network makes driving decisions to obtain rewards or penalties based on its actions.
 While RL model training occurs online and allows exploration of the environment during training, it is less effective in utilizing data compared to imitation learning.
 Table \ref{literature} summarizes recent methods in End-to-End driving.